Imitating What Works: Simulation-Filtered Modular Policy Learning from Human Videos: Experiments

 \subsection{Effect of Simulation-Based Filtering}

 We conduct ablative experiments to study the effect of trajectory filtering (discarding pose trajectories that fail with any grasp) and task-oriented grasping.
 The results are shown in Tab.~\ref{tab:ablation}.
+For each task, success rate is evaluated over 20 episodes with novel starting states.
 Without trajectory filtering, the training data from FoundationPose and ICP both contain some highly erroneous pose tracking results, degrading the performance of the policy.
-This is especially prevalent in the pick-and-place task, where FoundationPose made numerous large errors.
+Note that, without filtering, ICP generally results in a significantly worse policy than FP.
+With filtering, the gap is largely closed, except on the Draw task in which the small size of the marker gives too few 3D points for ICP to track well.

 To measure the advantage of task-oriented grasping over task-agnostic grasping, we replace our policy-selected grasps with random candidate grasps.
 This causes many failures due to the desired trajectory being impossible to achieve when starting from a sub-optimal grasp.
 The large performance drop highlights the need for task-oriented grasping in prehensile manipulation.

 \diff{We also record the number of discarded pose trajectories for each task.
 For FoundationPose, the numbers are (out of 50 trajectories): 6 for P\&P, 5 for Pour, 3 for Stir, 3 for Draw.
 For ICP, they are: 4 for P\&P, 2 for Pour, 3 for Stir, 3 for Draw.
 The primary cause of these is poor pose tracking due to either motion blur or occlusion of the object.
 We recommend the robot learning community to pay extra attention to these factors during data collection. }